aniolpetit/irwa-2025-group06/IRWA_Part4_Report.md

 3. **Request/session instrumentation** – Every route (`/`, `/search`, `/doc_details`, `/stats`, `/dashboard`, `/track_dwell`) now bootstraps the analytics session, logs the HTTP request, and forwards the visitor context to `AnalyticsData`.
 The search results template includes the rank position inside the `/doc_details` link, ensuring clicks are attributed to their slot.
 The document-details page hosts the dwell-time beacon and exposes the `search_id` so clicks link back to queries.

 Because all metrics and charts read from the same in-memory warehouse, instructors can replay traffic in their environment and instantly see the dashboard update without provisioning external services.

+## 5. Final Integration

+Part 4 is the moment where every prior milestone stops being an academic artifact and becomes a living product.
+The polished interface, the RAG assistant, and the analytics dashboard only exist because they stand on top of the foundations poured throughout Parts 1–3.
+This section summarizes how those layers interlock and why the end result feels cohesive rather than pieced together.

+### 5.1 Data maturity from Part 1

+The exploratory analysis and cleaning pipelines from Part 1 provide more than descriptive stats: they define the canonical dataset for the entire application.
+The same processed corpus that powered the EDA now feeds the inverted index, template fields, product galleries, and fallback descriptions.
+Because we preserved tokenized text, metadata normalization, and brand/category taxonomies, the UI can trust that every document is display-ready and that analytics dimensions (e.g., price buckets, geo filters) align with the earlier data definitions.

+### 5.2 Retrieval depth from Parts 2 and 3

+Part 2 delivered the TF‑IDF baseline, evaluation metrics, and the discipline to measure relevance beyond anecdote.
+Part 3 expanded that toolbox with BM25, Word2Vec cosine, and a hybrid scorer, plus scripts to compare them under identical queries.
+Part 4 takes those rankers out of simple scripts and exposes them to real users: the selector on the homepage is wired to `SearchAlgorithm.get_available_methods()`, the results view labels the active method, and the analytics session records every choice so we can study zero-result rates or dwell time by algorithm.
+The rankers run against the same inverted index and preprocessing pipeline the experiments used, which means our classroom research became production infrastructure with almost no translation cost.

+### 5.3 User experience, guidance, and observability

+With the backend capabilities unified, Part 4 focused on packaging them into an experience that feels intentional.
+The search page lets visitors choose ranking strategies, gives context on optional geo collection, and guarantees accessible interactions through validation and responsive design.
+The RAG summary block translates raw ranking output into recommendations that cite price, rating, and stock considerations, while the document-details view completes the journey with image modals, back-navigation that preserves the original query, and dwell-time beacons for analytics.
+Finally, the dashboard aggregates every trace—requests, missions, queries, clicks, dwell times—so instructors can replay traffic and evaluate both retrieval quality and UX behavior without additional tooling.

+### 5.4 A unified platform

+Seen together, these contributions convert a set of incremental deliverables into a fully instrumented search product.
+Part 1 guarantees trustworthy data, Parts 2 and 3 supply interchangeable ranking brains, and Part 4 adds the body: a responsive interface, AI guidance, and measurement hooks.
+The course thus culminates in a platform that not only retrieves fashion products accurately but also explains its reasoning, adapts to user preferences, and surfaces the evidence required to iterate further.
+This is the holistic showcase of everything the team built over the term.

 ---